dryoni/ZeroSec/README.md

 # ZeroSec repo

-## Tools for providing extra security in AWS with Zero cost
+## Tools for providing extra security in AWS with Zero cost (or very near)